 And they kind of nod, yes.

-“And that is because the only things she had left were the two coins, and she put them in as her gift to God.”
+“And that is because the only thing she had left were the two coins, and she put them in as her gift to God.”

 What Jesus is saying is that the gifts that we give to each other, and the things we worry about, have nothing to do with the way God sees us and God sees the world.

 Because the message is very, very clear.
-It is not what you give, if it doesn’t come from your whole heart in faith.
+It is not what you give, it’s does it come from your whole heart in faith.